jeremybatesDC/vueGridBaseballCard/README.md

 need a close button for the focus UI.
 What if it were a label that brought focus back up one landmark level?

---> Use Vue3 async components and suspense API
+--> Use Vue3 async components and suspense API -- and what is the new one called?
+Teleport. https://medium.com/@patelvivek2530/teleport-vue-3s-new-feature-a887fe05fd87 -- feature used to be palled portal

 --> stats: Previous 5 years
 (offer previous 10 years but no fact footer)